UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 This guide is here to help you get started with frontend development in React and is meant to be an iterative and dynamic guide, so you are encouraged to add any resources you found helpful as well.

 For those that don’t know,

+{: .quote }
-> "... frontend is a term used to describe the client side of a website or application.
+"... frontend is a term used to describe the client side of a website or application.
 It involves creating the user interface (UI) and functionality that users interact with”

 Frontend development involves using a combination of HTML, CSS, and JavaScript.
 HTML (Hypertext Markup Language) is used to structure the content of a web page, for example, all the text and images on a website are embedded in HTML tags.
 CSS (Cascading Style Sheets) is used to style and change the layout of the pages, for example changing the colours of components and centring items.
 Finally, JavaScript is used to add functionality to the page and make it interactive for the users, this includes things like clicking buttons.

 React is a JavaScript framework that allows you to build user interfaces in a very modular way using components.
 We kinda describe components like building blocks hence the modularity.
 They can be nested inside each other allowing you to easily build more complex components by combining smaller ones.
 For example, an entire page is a component made up of smaller components like text boxes, buttons, images, etc. Note that the file extension for React is .jsx, just something to be careful of when creating new files!

-{: .note }
+{: .new_note }
 A framework is like a set of tools that you can use to build applications that make it easier for you to maintain and update your applications (overall making your life easier)!

 ---